 Online Course Syllabus Template

-The UTK Online Course Syllabus template includes components that support best practices in online course design and delivery.
+The UT Knoxville Online Course Syllabus template includes components that support best practices in online course design and delivery.
 The template is meant to serve as an example and contains navigation links and specific language that can be used when developing a syllabus for your online or hybrid course.

 Best Practices for Developing and Delivering Online Instruction